pegeaton/pegBlog/ninjaActions/NinjaGitHubActions-part1.md

 * GitHub Actions Marketplace: An Ecosytem of GitHub Actions

 ## Modern Apps Ninja Community and Repository
-The [Modern Apps Ninja](https:https://modernapps.ninja/) learning community consists of students and professional cloud native practitioners, learning and working together to apply new cloud native technologies skills.
+The [Modern Apps Ninja](https://modernapps.ninja/) learning community consists of students and professional cloud native practitioners, learning and working together to apply new cloud native technologies skills.
 A collaborative, community-driven approach to developing and curating content is fundamental to the program mission.
-Community members develop the key content, including: courses, labs and hackathons focused on modern applications and application platforms.
+Community members develop the key content, including courses, labs and hackathons focused on modern applications and application platforms.
 Experiential learning opportunities are embedded throughout courses and on-going administration of the program.

 ### GitHub
 [GitHub](https://github.com) is more than a source code control system, it is truly a collaboration platform.
 GitHub is well documented and there are many different tutorials to help you get started.
 One of my favorites is the [GitHub Learning Lab](https://lab.github.com/).
 Check it out and join the [Modern Apps Ninja](https:https://modernapps.ninja/) community!

 ### Modern Apps Ninja GitHub repository
-The content, membership, and overall [Modern Apps Ninja](https:https://modernapps.ninja/) program is supported through GitHub.
+The content, membership, and overall [Modern Apps Ninja](https://modernapps.ninja/) program is supported through GitHub.
 The [Modern Apps Ninja GitHub repository](https://github.com/ModernAppsNinja/modernappsninja.github.io) is a public repository available for anyone to view; the repository contains lab guides, course content, and admnistrative materials.

 <!---
 ![Modern Apps Ninja Repository](../images/modernapps-top-level.png)